 First of all, it shifts love from being a passive state into an activity or pursuit.
 Love is not simply a desire, but rather a particular way of pursuing the fulfillment of that desire.

 Secondly, it recognizes that love is an inherent feature of being human.
 We are all pregnant (and by this I think he is referring to the potential that each person/animal/plant/atom has), and we desire to give birth (to actualize our potential).
 In this sense, love is not an accidental state, but is rather a very personal and essential task for each person.
 It is not enough to know how to compose a symphony; love requires that one actually composes the symphony.
 I guess that’s what we call a labor of love.

-Coincidentally, this is the very observation that sets Marx off on his own journey 2000 years later: “As individuals express their life, so they are.
+Coincidentally, this is the very observation that sets Marx off on his own journey 2000 years later.
+As he writes in The German Ideology, “As individuals express their life, so they are.
 What they are, therefore, coincides with their production, with what they produce and with how they produce it.
 What individuals are, therefore, depends on the material conditions of their production.”

 And, finally, this theory of reproductive love ensures that the beloved is not entangled in a struggle of ownership or possession, but rather serves as the fertile ground which allows both the lover and the beloved to give birth to something new and beautiful.
 They each bring something to the table, and they are each self-actualizing and self-reproductive in the act of love.